mchiriboga/Forecasting-of-Staffing-Needs-in-Health-Care/doc/Final_Report.md

 - Straight time: which contains all kinds of straight time relief, the pay rate is the same as the normal rate which is positive

-- Overtime and Beyond: which contains `Relief Not Found` and all kinds of relief which needs to be paid more than normal rate.
+- Overtime and Beyond: which contains `Relief Not Found` and all kinds of relief which needs to be paid more than normal rate, which is negative to the company.

 - Relief Not Needed, which is neutral to the company.